 Police: K9 bites ATV rider who 'drove at' officer during stop

 Aug.
-17—A police dog bit an ATV rider who also was hit by a Taser Saturday night after he "drove at" an officer while trying to flee from a traffic stop in Dayton.
+18—A police dog bit an ATV rider who also was hit by a Taser Saturday night after he "drove at" an officer while trying to flee from a traffic stop in Dayton.

 A large group of unlicensed all-terrain vehicles were headed north around 8 p.m. in the 1900 block of North Gettysburg Avenue when two Dayton Police Department officers headed south spotted them and activated their cruiser's overhead lights to signal a traffic stop of the group, according to an incident report and affidavit filed in Dayton Municipal Court.